root-project/root/tree/ntuple/v7/doc/specifications.md

 the value is a list of the type given by the absolute value of the type field.
 The list is stored as a list frame.

-Future versions of the file format may introduce addtional meta-data types without changing the minimum version of the meta-data envelope.
+Future versions of the file format may introduce additional meta-data types without setting a feature flag.
 Old readers need to ignore these key-value pairs.

 Key versioning starts with zero.